lean-mind/huella-positiva/How to create issues.md

 The millestiones will be used to attach tasks related to an specific version.
 For example: MVP millestone.

 <!-- TODO: phtos with samples -->

+## Close issues

+In order to close an issue:

+1. Go to the issue.
+2. Go to the botton.
+3. Click "Closse issue"

+This action will automatically update the board status to "Done".